 Camino Le Puy Way: Stage 27 Days & 6 Nights 4 Read 4 reviews

-- Discovering the luxuriant Lot Valley with its ever-changing landscapes.
+- Discover the luxuriant Lot Valley with its ever-changing landscapes

-- Staying in the charming towns of Estaing and St Côme d’Olt.
+- The charming towns of Estaing and St Côme d’Olt

 What To Expect